 Our main customers are educational institutions who will use the film within the campus community for years.
 Unlike textbooks, faculty and teachers seldom assign DVDs for their students to buy.
 When you buy these programs, remember that a good portion of the price is returned to the producer in royalties, helping them to recoup production costs and/or invest in new projects.

-We do offer reduced rates to grass roots groups and other organizations with small audiences and smaller budgets.
+We do offer reduced rates to nonprofit and grassroots groups.
 If the price listed is outside your budget range, please call us at 415.332.6471 x204 to discuss your circumstances.

-Ro*co films will replace any damaged, stolen or misplaced DVD for $50.
+A: Ro*co films will replace any damaged, stolen or misplaced DVD at a discounted rate.
 This warranty applies as long as the program is offered for sale.
 Please notify us of the circumstances.
 In the case of defective media, ro*co films will almost always replace the item free of charge.